cakemail/cakemail-python/README.md

 ```
 ## Iterate through lists

-Some methods return a list of resources on which your can can iterate directly:
+Some methods return a list of resources on which you can iterate directly:

 ```python
 campaigns = api.campaign.list()